 Mode of instruction

-There is no resit for the presentation.
-There is a resit exam for the midterm and the final, which will count for 80%.
+There will be only one resit exam, for the midterm and the final, which will count 80%.

 Inspection and feedback

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.